-The exercise of discretion is the responsibility of the Head of Diverse Learning in consultation with the Regional Director.
+The exercise of discretion is the responsibility of the Head of Diverse Learning in consultation with the Director.

 Where parents/carers apply for financial assistance from SCS, determination of the application will be made in line with the procedures of the Catholic Education Foundation.